mmghannam/scipdex/event_hdlr/primal_dual/README.md

 <details>
     <summary>Hint 1</summary>
-    Don't forget that the logic might change depending on if it's a minimization of maximization problem.
+    Don't forget that the logic might change depending on if it's a minimization or a maximization problem.
 </details>